patrick-nits/node-red-contrib-graphlib/README.md

   "nodes": [
     {
       "id": "A",
-      "text": "This is node A. \nExquisite cordially mr happiness of neglected distrusts.
-Boisterous impossible unaffected he me everything.
-Is fine loud deal an rent open give.
-Find upon and sent spot song son eyes.", "label": "This is the label for node A.", "group": "groupA",
+      "text": "This is node A. \nNow, young Skywalker, you will die.", "label": "This is the label for node A.", "group": "groupA",
       "data": {